Tel: (306) 786-1725

 - Leash Law

-All dogs must be under the proper control of their owner in the City of Yorkton when off private property.
-Dogs on any public
+All dogs must be on a leash and under the proper control of their owner when off the owners private property in the City of Yorkton.
+Dogs not on a leash on public property or private property without

 the permission of the owner or occupant of such property are considered to

-be running at large.
+be at large, unless the dog is at the off-leash dog park.
 The penalty for such an offence is $100.00; in addition,

 if impounded, the Pound Fee is $50.00, plus $10.00 per day, for